-The number in the combo box specifies the time interval at which the Full Backup Daemon (See Starting Backup Server) is activated in days.
+The number in the combo box specifies, in days, the time interval at which the Full Backup Daemon is activated.
+Please refer to Starting Backup Server for additional information.
 Next to the combo box is a field for time input, which specifies the time interval in hours, minutes, and seconds.
-The total time interval is determined by adding the two values together, so inputting 1 into the days field and inputting 12:00:00 into the hh:mm:ss field would cause the Full Backup Daemon to be activated every day and a half.
+The total time interval is determined by adding the two values together.
+For example, inputting 1 in days and inputting 12:00:00 in hh:mm:ss causes the Full Backup Daemon to be activated every day and a half.
 The number of days can be manually entered into the combo box, or increased or decreased by clicking the arrows to the right; the number of hours, minutes, and seconds are manually entered.
 This setting corresponds to the DB_FBkTv keyword in the dmconfig.ini file.